GoodManWEN/Programming-Language-Benchmarks-Visualization/README.md

 Benchmarks data & source codes come from
 [the computer language benchmarks game](https://benchmarksgame-team.pages.debian.net/benchmarksgame/index.html).

 This project relies on github actions and will be updated weekly with the latest data and render them into visualizations.
+In addition to images, you can also visit [https://goodmanwen.github.io/Programming-Language-Benchmarks-Visualization/](https://goodmanwen.github.io/Programming-Language-Benchmarks-Visualization/) for live demo.

 For the author's interest, this project adds additional benchmarks for Python's jit interpreters such as [Pypy](https://pypy.org) and [Pyston](https://github.com/pyston/pyston)